DialogBERT: Discourse-Aware Response Generation via Learning to Recover and Rank Utterances: Evaluation Results

 To investigate the efficacy of the context encoder, we conduct an ablation study on the encoder size.
 We train DialogBRET with various numbers of Transformer layers in the context encoder.
 As shown in Table~\ref{table:results:ablation1}, the number of Transformer layers in the context encoder has a modest effect on the performance, which indicates the ease of extracting context representations.
 We conjecture that this may be because the discourse-level interaction is relatively easier to capture than the word-level semantics.

-Also, we perform an ablation study on the effects of two proposed training objectives, which we compare with previously-proposed objectives for paragraphs, namely the masked utterance retrieval~\citep{mehri2019pretraining} and the utterance order classification~\citep{sun2019ernie}.
+We also investigated the effects of two proposed training objectives, which we compare with previously-proposed objectives for paragraphs, namely the masked utterance retrieval~\citep{mehri2019pretraining} and the utterance order classification~\citep{sun2019ernie}.
 As Table~\ref{table:results:ablation2} shows, the proposed MURegr performs competitively with the \emph{masked utterance retrieval} objective, supporting the idea that the MURegr is a simple yet effective substitute for dialog context representation.
 One explanation is that MURegr offers more fine-grained representation learning than retrieval-based objectives (negative utterance classification) thanks to regression (exact vector matching).
 Thus, for missing utterance reconstruction, the goal of exact matching (regression) becomes more impactful than the goal of classification.
 Meanwhile, the proposed DUOR objective performs significantly better than the existing \emph{utterance order classification} objective.

 We proceed to analyze the computational efficiency.
 Table~\ref{table:results:efficiency} shows the model size, training and test time for each model.
 Although DialogBERT has a larger model size due to an extra ``context encoder'', it does not incur significant overhead since the length (the number of utterances in each dialogue) of the context encoder input is usually short.